theolepage/ssl-for-slr/README.md

     id09272 /path/to/voxceleb2/id09272/u7VNkYraCw0/00027.wav
     ```

-*Please refer to this script if you want further details about data preparation.*
+*Please refer to `prepare_data.py` script if you want further details about data preparation.*

 ## Usage